Getting started with Certification exams

 Make a study plan

 Now that you have your course material selected and ready, the final step is to make a good study plan and commit to it.
 Remember the exam blue print you downloaded earlier?
 Now it’s time to review it and find out which topics/domains you should mostly focus on.
 You should spend most of your study time on most important sections.
 Try to arrange short study sessions frequently instead of having long study sessions few days a week.
-If you like me to go into full detail on how to make a study plan, please comment on the section below.
+If you like me to make an in-depth guide on how to make a study plan, please let me know on the comments section below.

 Hope these tips will help you to get started on your first certification.
 Best of luck.